aurelia-contrib/aurelia-router-metadata/README.md

 The `@routeConfig({...})` and `@configureRouter([...])` decorators largely eliminate the need for `configureRouter()` and make configuration a bit more like the [Route()] attributes in ASP.NET.

+NEW SINCE 0.9: Static code analysis and smart autoconfiguration.
+See the demo app pages for example config combinations that work.

+This is enabled by default.
+It can be disabled in the settings (see below).

 View a [LIVE DEMO](https://fkleuver.github.io/aurelia-router-metadata/)

 ## Installation